bangladeshihistory/site/src/pages/posts/Story-Telling-With-Gatsby.md

 </br>

-I hope this post gave you some insight into the design and implementation process.
+I hope this post gave you some insight into the design and implementation process for this blog.
+It took about a week to get out the door and running.
+It was a fun way to learn React, albeit GatsbyJS is a bit extracted from the coding-style of React.